TarynEwens/te-eleventy-netlifyCMS/pages/community.md

       </a>
       .
 I had the pleasure of joining a primary school class as an industry professional mentor.
-The aim is to increase young girls interest, confidence and identity with STEM and is incredibly rewarding to be part of.
+The aim is to increase young girls interest, confidence and identity with STEM and was incredibly rewarding to be part of.
     </p>
   </section>